ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/setup-stage.md

 # USB-2: SETUP Stage

 At the end of program `usb-1` we received a EP0SETUP event.
 This event signals the *end* of the SETUP stage of a control transfer.
 The nRF52840 USBD peripheral will automatically receive the SETUP data and store it in the following registers: BMREQUESTTYPE, BREQUEST, WVALUE{L,H}, WINDEX{L,H} and WLENGTH{L,H}.
 These registers are documented in sections 6.35.13.31 to 6.35.13.38 of the [nRF52840 Product Specification][nrf product spec].
+In `usb-2.rs`, you will find a short description of each register above the variable into which it should be read.

 [nrf product spec]: https://infocenter.nordicsemi.com/pdf/nRF52840_PS_v1.1.pdf